Eswar-S-Sethu/DeliveryMate/README.md

 1. Fork this repository
 2. Create a new branch
-   'git checkout -b feature/your-feature'
+   `git checkout -b feature/your-feature`
 3. Make your changes and commit them.
-   'git commit -m 'Add some feature'
+   `git commit -m Add some feature`
 4. Push to the feature branch.
-   'git push origin feature/your-feature'
+   `git push origin feature/your-feature`
 5. Create a pull request.